The Gist: A magnetic and delicious sports romance that breathes life into the bad boy trope.

 In Conclusion

-I really enjoyed how The Lie focused on Dominic’s growth; it felt remarkably health which is not something I’m used to in romance novels, unfortunately.
-However, as a result I felt Faith’s growth suffered a bit; I didn’t feel like her individual arc was as developed.
+I really enjoyed how The Lie focused on Dominic’s growth; it felt remarkably healthy, which is not something I’m used to in romance novels.
+Unfortunately, as a result, Faith’s growth suffered a bit; I didn’t feel like her individual arc was as developed.

-Noteably, The Lie was one of the rare romance novels where I felt more connect to the Hero than the Heroine.
+Notably, The Lie is one of the rare romance novels in which I felt more connected to the Hero than the Heroine.
 But I appreciated how Faith’s best friend and sister kept her honest about her tendency to judge people.

 I’m so happy Karla Sorensen decided to continue writing in the Washington Wolves series!
 The latest spin-off is looking to be as good as The Ward Sisters.
 I can’t wait until Faith’s sister’s book!